I am an engineer.

 While growing up and going through engineering school, understanding how things worked always intrigued me.

 I got the first real taste of applying my knowledge of trigonometry and integrated embedded systems when I got the opportunity for an internship – my job was to program servo motor motion controllers for coordinated grinding of silicon wafers.

 My first job at Rockwell Semiconductor Systems was developing a wireless telephone chipset – dedicated hardware, RF, digital signal processing, and signaling protocol stack software.
 It was quite an experience absorbing and developing engineering ideas.
 It also evolved into a couple of exciting opportunities for me.

 One: Teamwork, Active Collaboration – it was such a complex system put together by engineering teams focusing on different functional areas.
-At the time of supporting the first customer’s manufacturing operation, integrating it all on an end product was quite fascinating and enlightening.
+When supporting the first customer’s manufacturing operation, integrating it all on an end product was quite fascinating and enlightening.

-Two: Experience working with teams spread worldwide – testing in Europe while training lead-customer project group that was with Samsung product team based out of South Korea.
+Two: Experience working with teams spread worldwide – testing in Europe while training lead-customer project group with Samsung product team based out of South Korea.

 I liked working at a level where I can feel the end customer’s impact; I see it from the customer’s perspective.
 I gravitated to more systems engineering, customer engineering work.

 Customer support, interfacing excites me.

 I got the opportunity to develop the product roadmaps, to develop and articulate the product value proposition.

 Technology creates opportunities to solve problems – break through barriers to expand and grow.
 It’s an on-going journey and debate for me about how technology can/should sustainably simplify life.